 There are some nice shops in Andorra, but since Andorra is not a member of the European Union, you will also be subject to tax when you leave.
 The Andorran people are keen on selling you their tax-free goods, but they don't seem as happy to let you take it home.
 There is strict regulation over what you can take across the border, and how much of it.

 Andorra Travel Medical Insurance for International Travelers - FAQs

 Travel medical insurance is important.
 If you have an accident, you will have to pay the medical costs and register a claim with your insurance provider.
-Travelling with proper travel health insurance can cover the costs of any emergency medical treatment that you might encounter.
+Traveling with proper travel health insurance can cover the costs of any emergency medical treatment that you might encounter.

 Do I need travel medical insurance for Andorra?

 Travelers in Andorra must ensure their insurance policy covers all medical situations, including those where it may require emergency medical evacuation.
 Even though travel health insurance is worth having for all travelers to Europe, not everyone needs to have it.

 Why buy travel medical insurance for Andorra?

 Andorra travel medical insurance can provide several benefits to travelers:

 Healthcare benefits if you fall prey to diseases like measles, mumps, or rubella during your trip